 - Include a link to your blog in your SlideShare presentation description.

 - Optimize your SlideShare presentation using relevant long-tail keywords.

 The idea is that you all pool your followers, and everybody shares one post from each participant to their followers any day you choose to participate.
-There are sharing threads for Twitter and FaceBook and Instagram, as well as some specific for commenting.
-All you have to do is look for them.

 For most social networks, except Facebook, hashtags boost the discoverability of your content.
 That is, they make it easier for people to find your content.
 But as Kevan Lee writes on Buffer, there’s a science to using hashtags.

-- Tweets with one or more hashtag are 55% more likely to be retweeted.
+- Tweets with one or more hashtags are 55% more likely to be retweeted.
 Tweets with hashtags get twice the engagement of tweets without.
 When you use more than two hashtags on Twitter, engagement drops.

 - Interactions are highest on Instagram posts with 11+ hashtags.